-All three are best known in connection with then business.
+All three are best known in connection with their business.
 They were brought up in the retail implement business at Eureka, from 1872 to 1886, at which date they came to Bloomington, which promised a larger field of labor.
 They ran under various firm names until 1891, when they incorporated under the name, Harber Brothers Company.
-They first did a retail business, then added whole-
+They first did a retail business, then added wholesaling.
+They now do an exclusively wholesale business, handling chiefly vehicles of all kinds, farm implements of every description, and binding twine.
+They built, own and occupy a five story and basement brick building, dimensions 77 x 200 feet, and an "L" 110 x 140 feet, also five stories.
+This is the largest warehouse owned or used by any similar concern in the state, including the city of Chicago.
+Their business covers the greater portion of the states of Illinois.
+Indiana, Iowa, Missouri, and Wiscousin.